Tom Holland compares ‘horribly reviewed’ Crowded Room to supporting Tottenham

 “Tottenham has never won anything and supporting them is incredibly difficult.
 It’s no secret my show has been so horribly reviewed, but I’m here today to promote the show and I’m still here.
 I’m very resilient.
 It’s a good quality,” he said.

 The series, which debuted earlier this month, has been lampooned by critics.
-It currently holds an average critics score of 33% on the review aggregation site Rotten Tomatoes.
+It currently holds an average critics score of 33 per cent on the review aggregation site Rotten Tomatoes.

 In his two-star review for The Independent, Nick Hilton wrote that the “generic muddle” of the show “is abetted by a script that struggles with cliché, both in the plot and the dialogue”.

-Despite the paltry critics’ score, fans of Holland, 27, were surprised to see the show’s audience score surpassing 90% on Rotten Tomatoes.
+Despite the paltry critics’ score, fans of Holland, 27, were surprised to see the show’s audience score surpassing 90 per cent on Rotten Tomatoes.

 Speaking on the US talk show Live With Kelly and Mark recently, Holland thanked his fans for boosting the show’s ratings.